-- Document the scene of the accident: Take pictures of the damage to your car, the area where the accident took place if it’s safe to do so, and the damage to the other vehicle or nearby objects such as a guardrail.
+- Document the scene of the accident: Take pictures of the damage to your car, the area where the accident occurred if it’s safe to do so, and the damage to the other vehicle or nearby objects such as a guardrail.

-- Seek out medical attention: Even if you do not think you sustained any injuries during the accident, get checked out by a healthcare professional.
+- Seek medical attention: Even if you do not think you sustained any injuries during the accident, get checked out by a healthcare professional.
 Sometimes, adrenaline can mask the pain of underlying issues, such as a back or head injury.
-The failure to do this can prevent you from getting proper medical care as well as impact your ability to get the compensation you deserve.
+Failure to do this can prevent you from getting proper medical care and impact your ability to get the compensation you deserve.

 - Contact a car accident attorney: Insurance companies may try to dispute your compensation claim or deny giving you full coverage because the accident was seen as minor.
 A personal injury attorney can help prevent this from happening.
 Never speak to an insurance company until you have spoken to a trusted attorney.